fab2s/SoUuid/README.md

 Then, the custom identifier slot is added before the random part because, while we are at it, this can help out a bit when scanning for your custom identifiers on the primary index, as they will be found earlier in the string.

 If you do not provide with an identifier, 5 out of the 6 reserved bytes will be randomly picked and left padded with a null byte to remember it was random.
 If you use less than 6 bytes for the identifier, a null byte is right padded, and the eventual remaining gap is filled with random bytes.
-So you just have to worry about not using a null byte in you identifiers and to limit them to 6 bytes.
+So you just have to worry about not using a null byte in your identifiers and to limit them to 6 bytes.
 For example, `"abc1"` will be encoded as `b"abc1\x00Ü"` (including one extra byte of entropy or 256 more combinations) in the binary uuid string and retrieved as exactly `"abc1"` when decoded.

 So altogether this means that we are left with one chance out of 2^24 (= 16 777 216) to collide within the same micro second in the WORST and insane case where only one identifier of exactly 6 bytes would be used everywhere.
 Without any identifier, you add 5 random bytes (one out of 2^40 = 1 099 511 627 776) and reach a total of 8 random bytes (2^64 combinations) to prevent collision within the same micro second, which matches the best PHP RFC implementations.